‘My life has made a 180’ - USWNT star Morgan returns to the field with new purpose as a mom | Goal.com

 The postponement of the Olympics gave Morgan a reprieve, and a chance to work herself back into playing shape at a more gradual pace.

-“Not having to go through that and being able to elongate my recovery from the birth, there’s no other way to put it: it was very helpful," he admitted.
+“Not having to go through that and being able to elongate my recovery from the birth, there’s no other way to put it: it was very helpful," she admitted.

 Still, getting back to Morgan’s previous level after pregnancy, childbirth and while caring for an infant – in any timeframe – was never going to be an easy feat.